revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-JDK 8 allows static methods in the interface, before this only one abstract method is allowed in functional interface
+JDK 8 allows static methods in the interface, prior to this, only one abstract method is allowed in functional interface

 </blockquote>